sho-87/sensormotion/README.md

 ## Getting Help

 You can find the full documentation for the package [here](http://sensormotion.readthedocs.io)

+Python's built-in help function will show documentation for any module or function: `help(sm.gait.step_time)`

 You're encouraged to post questions, bug reports, or feature requests as an [issue](https://github.com/sho-87/sensormotion/issues)